 Complicating matters further is the addition of Miru, the eponymous “Pal”.
 A bow-clad creature that’s neither Pac nor ghost, Miru wanders the maze, picking up any items she can get a hold of.
 Once she has an item, she’ll attempt to carry it into the ghost pen, where it’ll disappear.
 The good news is that this still counts as far as clearing the level is concerned, but you won’t score the points you would have gotten if you had grabbed it.
 This adds a new question you have to consider as you play; do you let Miru do her thing at the loss of score, or do you risk getting caught trying to chase her down?

 The maze itself has also had a few tweaks.
 No warp tunnels means it’s easier for an unprepared Pac-Man to be cornered.
 Of more dubious use is the opaque area in the bottom center, where Pac-Man will disappear from view if he enters.
-The ghosts, however, have no problem passing through this area, leaving no particular reason for the extra camouflage.
+The ghosts can enter it too, but don’t move quite as quickly while they’re in there, given you a chance to slip away from them.
 The intermissions are also missing, with a quick bonus round taking their place every couple of mazes.
 You’re given an assortment of cards to flip, with some giving you bonus points, and one always hiding a round-ending ghost.
 These are generally nothing but luck, and there’ll be many a time when the ghost is the first card you’ll end up flipping.